 Although other options exist, the most efficient UV-C lamps are low-pressure mercury discharge lamps.
 These lamps contain mercury, which vaporizes when the lamp is lighted.
-The mercury atoms accelerate because of the electrical field in the discharge colliding with the noble gas and reach an excited stage.
+The mercury atoms accelerate because of the electrical field in the discharge colliding with the noble gas, and reach an excited stage.
 The excited mercury atoms emit almost 85% of their energy at 253.7 nm wavelength.
-Very little energy is emitted in the visible spectrum, so the remaining energy results in various other wavelengths in the UV spectrum (mainly 185 nm).
+Very little energy is emitted in the visible region, so the remaining energy results in various other wavelengths in the UV region (mainly 185 nm).
 However, most UV-C lamps used for HVAC applications are treated with an interior coating that prevents any vacuum UV (200 nm and below) from being emitted from the lamp, so ozone production is not an issue.

-Fig. 3 Typical Hot-Cathode UVGI Lamp
+Fig. 3 Typical UVGI Lamp

-UV low-pressure mercury lamps exist in different shapes, which are mostly based on general lighting fluorescent lamps:
+UV lamps exist in different shapes, which are mostly based on general lighting fluorescent lamps:

-- Cylindrical or Linear lamps may be any length or diameter.
+- Cylindrical lamps may be any length or diameter.
 Like fluorescent lamps, most UV lamps have electrical connectors at both ends, but single-ended versions also exist.
-Typical diameters are 38 mm T12, 28 mm T8, 20 mm T6, and 16 mm T5. - Biaxial lamps are essentially two cylindrical lamps that are interconnected at the outer end.
+Typical diameters are 1.5 in.
+T12, 1.1 in.
+T8, 0.79 in.
+T6, and 0.63 in.
+T5. - Biaxial lamps are essentially two cylindrical lamps that are interconnected at the outer end.
 These lamps have an electrical connector at only one end. - U-tube lamps are similar to biaxial lamps having the electrical connector at one end.
 They have a continuously curved bend at the outer end.

-UV low-pressure mercury lamps can be grouped into the following three output types:
+UV lamps can be grouped into the following three output types:

-- Standard-output lamps operate typically at 425 mA. - High-output lamps have hot cathode filaments sized to operate from 800 up to 1200 mA.
+- · Standard-output lamps operate typically at 425 mA. - High-output lamps have hot cathode filaments sized to operate from 800 up to 1200 mA.
 Gas mixture and pressure are optimized to deliver a much higher UV-C output while maintaining long lamp life, in the same lamp dimensions as standard-output lamps. - Amalgam lamps have hot cathode filaments sized to operate at 1200 mA or higher.
 The gas mixture, pressure, and sometimes lamp diameter have been optimized for delivering even higher UV output without deteriorating lamp life.

-As shown in Figure 3, UV lamps use electrodes between which the electrical discharge runs and are filled with a noble gas such as argon, neon, or a mixture of the two.
+As shown in Figure 3, UV lamps use electrodes between which the electrical discharge runs and are filled with a noble gas such as argon, neon, or a mix thereof.
 A small amount of mercury is present in the envelope.